isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-10-post-cover-to-cover.md

 Since the early 1950s, women in Singapore have fought for basic rights in marriage, education and work.
 The growing awareness of women’s rights, aided by the launch of the Singapore Council of Women in 1952 and the Women’s Charter in 1961, unleashed a slew of magazines targeted exclusively at women, such as *Malayan Lady* and *Her World* – launched in 1959 and 1960 respectively. *Her World* was the first of its kind, and has outlived many of its competitors to become the most popular woman’s magazine in Singapore today.

 The launch of Singapore’s first television station, Television Singapura, in February 1963 was a game changer in the entertainment scene.
 Television was such a novelty in those days that viewers were just as entertained by commercials as they were by the actual programmes.
-Magazines such as *TV & Radio Magazine* (电视与广播), and later *Fanfare* and *Radio & TV Times*, appeared on the scene to capitalise on the allure of television and the accompanying line-up of local celebrities it ushered. *Fanfare* is no longer around but *TV & Radio Magazine* and *Radio & TV Times* have since evolved to become the hugely popular *i-Weekly* and *8 DAYS* respectively, two of Singapore’s longest-running entertainment magazines.
+Magazines such as *TV &amp; Radio Magazine* (电视与广播), and later *Fanfare* and *Radio &amp; TV Times*, appeared on the scene to capitalise on the allure of television and the accompanying line-up of local celebrities it ushered. *Fanfare* is no longer around but *TV &amp; Radio Magazine* and *Radio &amp; TV Times* have since evolved to become the hugely popular *i-Weekly* and *8 DAYS* respectively, two of Singapore’s longest-running entertainment magazines.

 #### **Covers from Yesteryear**